 Brown Sugar Sage Hasselback Butternut Squash

 - 1 large butternut squash peeled and cut in half

 - ½ stick unsalted butter or ½ cup vegan butter

 - 4 tablespoons sage thinly sliced + more for garnish

 - ¼ teaspoon cinnamon

-- Preheat oven to 475.
+- Prep squash: Preheat oven to 475.
 Place squash halves face down on lightly oiled baking sheet and roast for 15 minutes (do not “hasselback” the squash yet).

-- Remove squash from oven, let cool slightly, and then transfer to serving platter.
+- Serve squash: Remove squash from oven, let cool slightly, and then transfer to serving platter.
 Top with the last of the browned sugar butter and the fried sage before serving.

-- Notes: to prep butternut squash, cut off bottom rind and top stem, then stand upright and peel outer skin.
+- Recipe notes: To prep butternut squash, cut off bottom rind and top stem, then stand upright and peel outer skin.
 Then scoop seeds and flesh with a melon peeler and finally cut in half lengthwise.

-- Leftovers and storage: to prep, peel and cut squash the day before and keep in refrigerator until baking.
+- Leftovers + storage: To prep, peel and cut squash the day before and keep in refrigerator until baking.
 To store, place squash in airtight container and refrigerate up to five days.

-- Nutrition: This butternut squash recipe is high in vitamin A, potassium, and vitamin C. It is high in fat due to butter, however if you are plant-based or want to reduced the saturated fat then substitute with vegan butter or oil.
+- Nutrition notes: This butternut squash recipe is high in vitamin A, potassium, and vitamin C. It is high in fat due to butter, however if you are plant-based or want to reduced the saturated fat then substitute with vegan butter or oil.

-- Inspired by: Bon Appetit Hasselback Butternut Squash with Bay Leaves
+- Inspired by: Bon Appetit’s Hasselback Butternut Squash with Bay Leaves

 UPDATE: This recipe originally published in November 2018 and was updated for clarity in September 2021.